rahul-ghadge/spring-boot-kafka/README.md

 # spring-boot-kafka
-Spring boot kafka with Super Hero - This project explains How to **publish** message in kafka Topic and **consume** a message from Kafka Topic.
+Spring boot kafka Producer & Consumer with String and Json object - This project explains How to **publish** message in kafka Topic and **consume** a message from Kafka Topic.
 Here message is in String and Json Object format.